 Reviews – are they really that important?

-The importance of having reviews on product pages have already been demonstrated in a myriad of surveys and scientific reports.
-The main benefit is an overall increased conversion rate, but there are also other reported positive benefits to e-commerce such as; fewer returned products, SEO benefits, free branding, increased brand awareness and increased customer loyalty and engagement.
+The importance of having reviews on product pages has already been demonstrated in a myriad of surveys and scientific reports.
+The main benefit is an overall increased conversion rate, but there are also other reported positive benefits to e-commerce such as; fewer returned products, SEO benefits, free branding, increased brand awareness, and increased customer loyalty and engagement.

 So, by adding reviews to product pages, e-commerce companies are likely to see a multitude of positive factors.